 All of human experience can be described by this phrase.
 Consider my week so far.
 On Sunday evening I told Phaedra, "All I wanna do is watch an episode of The No. 1 Ladies Detective Agency."
 I was beat from my soccer game.
 So we watched that night how Mma Ramotswe got herself a real Botswana diamond.
 Monday night I was equally tuckered out.
 But I needed to work on our finances.
 So I said, "I will work on our family budget.
 I will.
-I'm tired.
-I will.
-I don't want to.
-I will.
-I'm not going to find good news.
-I will."
+I'm tired and I don't want to and I'm not going to find good news, but I will."
 So I did.

 Some days you do things out of a rousing immediacy of desire.
 I wanna go shopping!
-I wanna ski!
 I wanna a meaty novel!
-I wanna a double malt, double chocolate, hard on the sugar shake!
+I wanna a double malt, double chocolate shake!
 Other days you do things because you know it is right and good.
 I will study.
 I will help with chores.
 I will pray.
 I will visit my cranky grandmother.
 I will eat broccoli.

 You find this pattern repeated throughout Scripture.
 St. Peter is a patron saint here.
 At the last supper, he cries, "Even if all fall away, I won't (or I wanna not)!"
 (Mark 14:29).
 On another occasion, when some of Jesus' disciples had found his teachings too difficult, Jesus asks his friends, "Do you want to leave me too?"
 It is Peter who dares to respond for all: "Lord, to whom shall we go?
 You have the words of eternal life" (John 6:68).
 This is Peter's way of saying "I will stay."
 And, as tradition tells us, Peter dies crucified upside down because of his decision.